Anikhe00/Anikhe00/README.md

 ### Hello 👋

 I'm Shakirat, a Design Engineer based in Nigeria.
-I blend design and code to build purposeful digital experiences.
+I blend design and code to build memorable digital experiences.

 ### 💡 About Me